uzeyirce/nym-node-gateway-mode/README.md

 ```bash
 wscat -c wss://YOURHOSTNAME:9001
 ```
-* If it shows green, You are fine
+* If it shows green, you are good to go.
-* Let's check both of these commands to ensure they don't give any errors:
+* Let's check both of these commands to ensure they don't produce any errors:

 ```bash
 $HOME/nym-binaries/network_tunnel_manager.sh joke_through_the_mixnet